 From personal experience, I can vouch for the fact that TM is perhaps the simplest form of meditation and is also equally powerful.

 Dr.Pillai has developed a scientifically driven practice of meditation that combines eastern science with sound research.
 There are many ways to get started with the Pillai Center.
-To start with, you can join the free Yahoo! group for more questions or attend one of the free webinars for an introduction.

 Practice Makes It Easier